dojo/dojo.io/site/source/tutorials/1030_routing/index.md

 {% task 'Create outlets for the routed widgets.' %}

 {% aside 'Reminder' %}
-The path that is associated to an outlet name is defined by the routing configuration from the first section.
+The path that is associated to an outlet name is defined by the routing configuration from the first section of this tutorial.
 {% endaside %}

-An `Outlet` is a higher order component that wraps a widget, and controls whether the widget is rendered based on if the navigated route associated to the outlets name.
-To keep out application organized, outlets are usually stored in a separate directory called `outlets`.
+An `Outlet` is a higher order component that wraps a widget, and controls whether the widget is rendered based on the navigated route associated to the outlets name.
+To keep our application organized, outlets are usually stored in a separate directory named `outlets`.

 {% instruction 'Add the following code to `WorkerFormOutlet.ts`.' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/outlets/WorkerFormOutlet.ts' %}

-The fist argument for the `Outlet` function determines the widget to display when the configured route is selected.
+The first argument for the `Outlet` function determines the widget to display when the configured route is selected.
 Consider an `outlet` configured for a `path` of `foo`, its wrapped widget will render for a selected route `foo` (described as an `index` match).
-It will also display for any route that the outlet's `path` partially matches too, for example, `foo/bar` or `foo/bar/baz`.
+The application will also display for any route that the outlet's `path` partially matches, for example, `foo/bar` or `foo/bar/baz`.

-Normally this is perfectly acceptable, however there are scenarios, where it is necessary to explicitly define a widget for an `index` match.
+Normally using a component for as the first argument of `Outlet` is perfectly acceptable, however there are scenarios where it is necessary to explicitly define a widget for an `index` match.
 To support this more advanced configuration, the first argument also accepts an object that can be used to specify these components explicitly.

 ```ts
 const ExampleOutlet = Outlet({